seraya-ov/pizzashop/README.md

 # Pizza
-A simple site of a pizzeria
+A simple site of a pizzeria.
+Authorized users can edit their profile info and choose pizzas.
+Superusers can also add pizzas and edit them.

 #### Getting the code
 ```